USEPA/WNTR/documentation/gis.rst

     >>> wn_gis = wntr.network.to_gis(wn)

-Individual GeoDataFrames are obtained as follows (Note that Net1 has no valves and the GeoDataFrame for valves is empty).
+Individual GeoDataFrames are obtained as follows (Note that the example network, Net1, has no valves and thus the GeoDataFrame for valves is empty).

 .. doctest::
     :skipif: gpd is None